deepanshs/mrsimulator/docs/getting_started.rst

     ...     }]
     ... }

 Here, the key `channels` is a list of isotope symbols over which the method is applied.
 A Bloch Decay method only has a single channel.
-In this example, it is given a value of ``29Si``, which implies that the simulated lineshape from this method will comprise frequency components arising from :math:`^{29}\text{Si}` resonances.
+In this example, it is given a value of ``29Si``, which implies that the simulated line-shape from this method will comprise frequency components arising from the :math:`^{29}\text{Si}` resonances.
 The keys `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` collectively
 describe the spin-environment under which the resonance frequency is evaluated.
 The key `spectral_dimensions` is a list of spectral dimensions.
 A Bloch Decay method only has one spectral dimension.
+In this example, the spectral dimension defines a frequency dimension with 2048 points, spanning for 25 kHz with a reference offset of -8 kHz.

-Like before, you may parse the above ``method_dict`` to a create an instance using the :meth:`~mrsimulator.methods.BlochDecaySpectrum.parse_dict_with_units` method as,
+Like before, you may parse the above ``method_dict`` using the :meth:`~mrsimulator.methods.BlochDecaySpectrum.parse_dict_with_units` function of the method.
+Import the BlochDecaySpectrum class and create an instance of the method, following,

 .. doctest::

     >>> from mrsimulator.methods import BlochDecaySpectrum
     >>> method_object = BlochDecaySpectrum.parse_dict_with_units(method_dict)

-In the above example, the variable ``method_object`` is an instance of the :class:`~mrsimulator.Method` class.
+Here, ``method_object``, is an instance of the :class:`~mrsimulator.Method` class.

 Likewise, you may create multiple method objects.
 In this example, we stick with a single method.
 Finally, add all the method objects, in this case,